Dating is a daunting process at the best of times, right?

 1. DON’T Assume Every Negative Emotion Stems From Anxiety

 Not every negative emotion stems from a person’s anxiety.
 It is really common for people who do not have a mental illness to assume that every negative emotion in a mentally ill person stems from difficulty with their mental illness.
-That’s not true.

 People with anxiety are still people.
 Sometimes there are negative emotions, actions, or experiences that can result from poor decisions, bad days, or general frustration.

 2. DON’T Take Things Personally

 Sometimes things spiral out of control.
 Sometimes techniques learned in therapy do not work.
 Sometimes medication runs out, or it’s time for a change in dosage.
 There are numerous reasons why things can go bad.

 The line is drawn wherever you choose to draw it.
 Some people have the ability to shrug things off with ease; others don’t.

-3. DON’T Try To Fix The Other Person
+3. DON’T Try To Fix Your Partner